sitevision/envision/README.md

 # SiteVision CSS Framework #

 ## Getting started ##
-Clone repository
+1. Clone repository
+2. Install [gulp-cli](http://gulpjs.com/) `npm install -g gulp-cli`

-`npm install`
+3. Run `npm install` to install dependencies

 ## To build ##
-`npm run build-less`
+Run `gulp`

-To build continously when a less file is saved.
-Start `npm run watch-less`
+To build continously when a file is saved.
+Start `gulp watch`

 ## Code standard ##
 We are using the BEM model as described [here](https://css-tricks.com/bem-101/)